gnolang/blog/.github/ISSUE_TEMPLATE/request.md

 ---
 name: Request
 about: This is a request for work
-title: '[REQUEST]: '
+title: "[REQUEST]: "
-labels: 'request'
+labels: request
-assignees: 'leohhhn', 'waymobetta'
+assignees: leohhhn, waymobetta

 ---